 6.5.1 Customer substations are an integral part of the interconnected transmission system and disabling them has an impact on the electrical grid.
-In certain emergency situations, Customer's may evacuate or shut down their facility.
-In such cases, the Customer shall endeavor to keep the portion of their substation that is directly connected to the transmission grid in service, unless specifically directed otherwise by ERCOT or CNP's RTO System Controller or other responsible personnel.
+In certain emergency situations, the Customer may evacuate or shut down their facility.
+In such cases, the Customer shall endeavor to keep the portion of their substation that is directly connected to the transmission grid in service, unless specifically directed otherwise by ERCOT or CNP's RTO System Controller.